joaomelo/attache/README.md

 [![codecov](https://codecov.io/gh/joaomelo/attache/branch/main/graph/badge.svg?token=9H7SY34E7I)](https://codecov.io/gh/joaomelo/attache)

-Attaché is in early development.
-Parts of the documentation below are specs pending implementation.

 # TL;DR

 Attaché is a minimal SERP tracker built with personal use in mind.
 It periodically reports the position of pages in organic search results.

-The use case would be: every week, I want to receive in my email the updated Ranking of pages `company.com` and `landing-page.com` in searches against the terms `service`, `service my-city` and `service my-neighborhood`.
+The use case would be: every week, I want to receive in my email the updated Ranking of pages `company.com` and `landing-page.com` in searches against the Terms `service`, `service my-city` and `service my-neighborhood`.

 # Main concepts